Booger-sudo/ATSResumizer/README.md

 2. Open your web browser and go to `http://127.0.0.1:5000`.

-3. Upload your resume (PDF) and input the job description.
+3. Upload your resume (PDF) and input the job description (use copy and paste).

 4. Click on "Optimize Resume" to get the optimized resume and ATS score.